 Georgia, the Empire State of the South, played a crucial role in the American Civil War.
 In 1861, the state boasted numerous growing industrial cities such as Atlanta, Augusta, Macon, and Columbus, while coastal Savannah was a prosperous cotton and rice port.
-During the four years of conflict, Georgia provided thousands of troops and vast quantities of food and supplies to the war effort.
+During the four years of conflict, Georgia provided the war effort with thousands of troops and vast quantities of food and supplies.

 An early victory for the Georgia Civil War Commission was the battlefield at Griswoldville in middle Georgia, located in Jones and Twiggs Counties.
 The Commission acquired 17 acres at the site of the only infantry engagement before Union General William T. Sherman arrived in Savannah during the March to the Sea, which is now a state historic site.

-From its inception, the Georgia Civil War Commission focused on the preservation of the battlefield at Resaca, where the troops of Sherman and Joseph E. Johnston collided in May 1864 in the first significant engagement of the Atlanta Campaign.
+From its inception, the Georgia Civil War Commission focused on preserving the battlefield at Resaca, where Sherman and Joseph E. Johnston’s troops collided in May 1864 in the first significant engagement of the Atlanta Campaign.
 In May 2000, the state purchased a 508-acre tract of that battlefield for $2.36 million, a major Civil War preservation victory, with the Commission being a key player in facilitating the sale.

-Additionally, the Commission played a vital role in the preservation of a 190-acre tract of land in southwest Atlanta adjacent to Utoy Creek, which was on the Civil War Preservation Trust’s Ten Most Endangered Battlefields.
-There are trenches dug by Union Gen. John Palmer’s XIV Corps in August 1864 during the siege of Atlanta throughout the property.
+Additionally, the Commission played a vital role in preserving a 190-acre tract of land in southwest Atlanta adjacent to Utoy Creek, which was on the Civil War Preservation Trust’s Ten Most Endangered Battlefields.
+Throughout the property, trenches dug by Union Gen. John Palmer’s XIV Corps in August 1864 during the siege of Atlanta are visible.

-When development threatened 208 acres of pristine battlefield associated with Kilpatrick’s Raid, the Georgia Civil War Commission worked with individuals, Henry County Commissioners, American Battlefield Trust, and the Georgia Battlefield Association to save the property. in 2006 Once the property was secured, the Commission helped place interpretative signs and groom the once family farm into a tourist attraction.
+When development threatened 208 acres of pristine battlefield associated with Kilpatrick’s Raid, the Georgia Civil War Commission worked with individuals, Henry County Commissioners, the American Battlefield Trust, and the Georgia Battlefield Association to save the property.
+In 2006, once the property was secured, the Commission helped place interpretative signs and groom the once-family farm into a tourist attraction.
 Nash Farm Battlefield Park, as it is known, became a historical gem south of Atlanta.

 In 2010, the Georgia Civil War Commission co-published a revised edition of Crossroads of Conflict, a detailed guidebook to the state’s Civil War sites, with the University of Georgia Press, the Georgia Department of Economic Development, and the Georgia Humanities Council.
 During the Sesquicentennial, the Commission published a booklet entitled Georgia’s Confederate Counties, telling the history of counties whose namesake played a role in the War Between the States.
 Creating a poster of the “Great Locomotive Chase” was one of the ways the Commission assisted teachers in bringing history to the classroom during the Sesquicentennial.
 Reprinting the Centennial maps of the Battle of Atlanta and Georgia was another project during the Commission undertook.